xiyanghu/OSDT/README.md

 # Optimal Sparse Decision Trees (OSDT)
-This accompanies the paper, "Optimal Sparce Decision Trees" by Xiyang Hu, Cynthia Rudin, and Margo Seltzer.
+This accompanies the paper, "Optimal Sparse Decision Trees" by Xiyang Hu, Cynthia Rudin, and Margo Seltzer.

 It appeared in the [2019 NeurIPS conference](https://nips.cc/Conferences/2019)